 Something about writing it out makes it so much more meaningful than if you just think it inside your head.
 Thoughts don’t do you any good if you don’t turn them into action.
 Writing it down makes it real.
 And in the case of a Deal With It list, writing it down makes you real.

 For people who haven’t felt seen or heard much in their lives, this is incredibly healing.
-Which brings me to an important point.

 Here is a list of what a Deal With It list is not:

 NOT a giant middle finger to all the people who have hurt, defamed, disagreed, or otherwise offended you.
 Grown-ups respect other people’s right to disagree and be on their own journey.
 If you aren’t ready to let others be, in all their broken humanity (or inhumanity), then you’re not ready to write a Deal With It list.